-You’ve probably heard about reactive web applications by now, the new way of building highly performant and scalable applications that boosts the development experience across web and mobile.
-You may even have read about their state-of-the-art web architecture and the single development experience.
+You’ve probably heard about reactive web applications by now, the highly performant and scalable way to build apps that boost the development experience across web and mobile.
+It is likely that you have even experienced this state-of-the-art web architecture and the single development experience.

 But technically, what does it all mean?
-What are the concrete benefits that you may take from developing with reactive web?
+What are the concrete benefits that you get from developing with reactive web?
+And if you have an existing portfolio, can you convert your traditional web apps to reactive?
+(Spoiler: You can.
+Listen to our Tech Talk here.)
 That’s what this post is all about, as I’ll answer a few of the most asked questions regarding this upgrade to web and mobile development.

 The Future of Web Development

-There’s a set of main benefits in using reactive web when compared with what we may call traditional web.
-These are what will enable improved performance and allow you to optimize your applications in less time.
+There’s a set of main benefits in using reactive web when compared with what we can call traditional web.
+These are what will enable improved performance and allow you to optimize your apps in less time.

 To put it simply, there are three main characteristics: server-side and client-side logic, asynchronous data fetching, and reactive client-side rendering.

-What you can notice right away, and without needing to dig much in-depth, are the improvements in performance.
+What you can notice right away, and without needing to dig too deep, are the improvements in performance.
 Since all UI elements in reactive web update immediately, you won’t need to use Ajax Refresh anymore.
 The apps automatically understand what widgets need to be updated when data changes.

 Your apps will also be more responsive and scalable.
 This means that they’ll continue to run and respond to user input in the browser when executing a server-side action, and you’ll get a warning if you accidentally create patterns that are not scalable.
 This way, you can correct and improve them right away.